lpheller/mo/README.md

-# Personal Helper CLI Tool
+# Mortimer - A Personal CLI Tool

 A personal helper CLI tool with a few commands that support me in my daily development workflow.